-Internal affairs institutions will also be supported by the IPA 2020 program by strengthening the fight against organized crime, terrorism and corruption in Kosovo.
+Internal affairs institutions will also be supported by the IPA 2020 programme by strengthening the fight against organized crime, terrorism and corruption in Kosovo.

 The EU Rule of Law Mission (EULEX) supports and assists Kosovo's authorities in the area of rule of law, particularly in the areas of police, judiciary and customs.
-As a technical mission, EULEX monitors and advises Kosovo authorities as long as a limited number of executive responsibilities remain, as in the case of the Special Prosecution Office.
-This institution's duty is to deal with sensitive cases such as war crimes, terrorism, financial crime, corruption, and organized crime cases.
+As a technical mission, EULEX monitors and advises Kosovo authorities.